mdditt2000/k8s-bigip-ctlr/user_guides/multi-cluster-nginx-gateway-fabric/README.md

 # Multi-Cluster NGINX Gateway API Fabric with F5 BIG-IP

-This repo documents how to reduce complexity for your Kubernetes apps with the Gateway API-conformant NGINX Gateway Fabric.
-Also using F5 BIG-IP and Container Ingress Services (CIS) to as the public entry point to the multiple Kubernetes clusters as shown in the diagram below:
+This repo documents how to reduce complexity for your Kubernetes apps with the **Gateway API-conformant NGINX Gateway Fabric**.
+Also using F5 BIG-IP and Container Ingress Services (CIS) to as the **public entry point to the multiple Kubernetes clusters** as shown in the diagram below:

 Demo on YouTube [video]()